Academany/fabzero/w1/doc.md

 When you export to HTML, by default pandoc will export it unstyled, just like a plain HTML file written from scratch.
 But you can style your HTML using CSS by using the option `-c style.css`.
 Styling the resulting HTML is recommended not only because it looks nicer, but also because styling can make it easier and more pleasant to read.
 Which is an important feature for the documentation.
 Instead of writing your own `css` file from scratch, modify one of the many available `css` files for pandoc, or use [this one](http://git.fabcloud.io/francisco/beach-lab-htgaa-2015/blob/master/students/sanchez.francisco/base.css).

->### Some tips learned the hard way
-> Standard markdown syntax does not require a blank line before a header.
-Pandoc  does  require  this (except, of course, at the beginning of the document).
-The reason for the requirement is that it is all  too  easy for  a  #  to  end  up  at the beginning of a line by accident (perhaps through line wrapping).
->
-> If you need a hard line break, put two or more spaces at the end of a line.

 Some people will ask *why do we keep using command line tools like pandoc?
 It's so annoying having to type all of those commands*.
 Continue reading to find out why.

 #### Automating everything